-The five step plan for easing into daylight savings.
+The five-step plan for easing into daylight savings.

-4. Saturday Morning – Exercise Outside.
+3. Saturday Morning – Exercise Outside.

-Try to have a relaxed Saturday Evening.
+Try to have a relaxed Saturday evening.
 Keep your lighting dimmed or dimmed and stay off all technology.
-Shift your bedtime another ½ hour earlier.
-This means you are now one whole hour forward from everyone else.
+Shift your bedtime another 30 minutes earlier.
+This means you are now one whole hour forward and going to bed in line with British Summer Time.
 If you need to, use Valerian again to make yourself sleepier.
-In addition you could take a warm bath with Lavender in it about 45 minutes before retiring.
+In addition, you could take a warm bath with Lavender in it about 45 minutes before retiring.
 Alternatively use Lavender drops on your pillow if you prefer.

 On Sunday morning you will now wake up refreshed as you will be in the new time zone without losing any sleep.
-All your meal times will also naturally fall into place.
+All your mealtimes will also naturally fall into place.
 You won’t need to worry about whether you can manage to get to bed on time Sunday night as you will already be perfectly in sync with British Summer Time.
 You can therefore start your working week fully recharged, mentally alert and raring to go.